hanishkvc/prgs-docs-spreadsheetkvc/README.md

 parsing helper routines made more powerful and flexible while still keeping it simpler.
 Inturn get_celladdr has been simplified while parallely being better at its job.

 Respect request from user to keep cell address parts fixed by using $ prefix for such parts.
+This is wrt row/col insertion/deletion operations and auto-adjusting of cell addresses in existing =expressions.